 Aim Action Cost Measure Impact on sports participation and sustainability.
 To improve physical literacy of less active pupils through targeted provision.
 1:1 and small group sessions to build up physical skills and fitness levels. £1000 TA Hours.
 Have the pupils who were less active and showing low engagement improved their physical literacy through targeted provision?
 This aim has been adapted to reflect the Covid Risk Assessment.
 TA hours have been assigned to all PE lessons so that those pupils who need targeted provision to improve physical literacy can be supported by a TA.
 Children to have access to new opportunities in sport and to develop a love of PEPAS.
-To benefit from the programme of festivals, training, competitions and community To subscribe to the Dartmoor Sports partnership which gives access: • Whole year group sport festivals for each year group • 6 Competitive tournaments once a term £5000 SLA £3000TA hours to support whole class sporting What access to sporting events has the school benefitted from?
+To benefit from the programme of festivals, training, competitions and community Sports partnership which gives access: Whole year group sport festivals for each year group 6 Competitive tournaments once a term (linked to focus activity) KS1 competition/Aesthetic festival Primary Body Language G&T provision PLT meetings x 3 (once a term) Access to all Devon School Games Level 2 > Level 3 competitions run by the DSSP Targeted group festivals (one per term) e.g. SEND, P.P, Low confidence, etc. Staff CPD at all DSSP £3000TA hours to support whole class sporting events off the school premises.
+Language n x 3 (once a to all Devon s Level 2 > etitions run up festivals) e.g. SEND, idence, etc. Il DSSP CPD for on o support in What access to sporting events has the school benefitted from?
 Although we haven't been able to attend sporting events outside of school we have benefited from events run in school.
 Ian Patchett has run 'festivals' within each of the classes.
 Such events have had the greatest impact on children's active play. events organised by the Dartmoor Sports Partnership.
-To provide new experiences in PEPAS for children and staff and to ensure that staff feel confident to deliver these.
+To provide new experiences in PEPAS for children and staff Have teachers taken advantage of training opportunities?
+Class teachers have improved their PE knowledge and skills or been able to develop active play through their class provision. and to ensure that staff feel confident to deliver these.
 To provide staff with clear guidance either through coach support or INSET to be able to teach a wider range of sports.
-Targeted group festivals (one per term) e.g. SEND, P.P, Low confidence, etc. Staff CPD at all DSSP insets 3 x 'In House' CPD for whole school staff/Federation Access to SSCo support in school each term events off the school premises.
-Have teachers taken advantage of training opportunities?
-Class teachers have improved their PE knowledge and skills or been able to develop active play through their class provision.
 Is the school making the most of all the opportunities?
 Reduced numbers on the playground at break and lunch time have provided a much wider scope for active play and children have taken the games and skills learnt from the 'festivals' to adapt their active play.
-Everything that has been offered has been taken up.
-3 x 'In House' CPD for whole school staff/Federation Access to SSCo support in Have children's experiences of inter-school sports been consistent across the key stages and increased?
+Everything that has been offered has been taken up. • 3 x 'In Ho whole scl staff/Fed. • Access to insets 3 x 'In House' CPD for whole school staff/Federation Access to SSCo support in school each term Have children's experiences of inter-school sports been consistent across the key stages and increased?
 Inter-school sports has been on hold because of the restrictions of our Covid Risk Assessment.